-Have you ever wondered where the FDA regulation is that says, “…shall not use white out to correct quality system records.”
+Have you ever wondered where the FDA regulation is that says, “…shall not use white-out to correct quality system records.”

 Don’t bother looking, because you won’t find it.
-You also won’t find any regulations against the use of red pens, highlighters, pencils or markers.
+You also won’t find any regulations against the use of red pens, highlighters, pencils, or markers.
 You can’t even find a guidance document that tells you not to put a single line through mistakes, initial and date it.

 The applicable regulation is 21 CFR 820.180, but the regulation doesn’t specifically say these things.
-Instead, the regulation says: “Records shall be legible and shall be stored to minimize deterioration and to prevent loss.”
+Instead, the regulation states: “Records shall be legible and shall be stored to minimize deterioration and to prevent loss.”
 The ISO 13485 Standard is not much different.
-It states that you must establish a procedure that will, “Define the controls needed for the identification, storage, protection, retrieval, retention time and disposition of records.”
+It states that you must establish a procedure that will “Define the controls needed for the identification, storage, protection, retrieval, retention time and disposition of records.”

-Over time medical device companies have developed some standard approaches to meet the requirements for Document Control, Control of Records and Training.
+Over time medical device companies have developed some standard approaches to meet the requirements for Document Control, Control of Records, and Training.
 These are the three core processes that I call “good documentation practices.”
 If you need training or you need tools for training employees, click on the link below to purchase our new webinar on good documentation practices.

 After you have completed the training, you might also be interested in downloading our procedures for Document Control, Control of Records and Training: